 The discriminatory performance and accuracy of the Society's IRB model suite is regarded as critical, in terms of the calculation of credit risk capital requirements, and wider use of model estimates in risk management practices.
 As part of its Enterprise Risk Management Framework (ERMF) the Society operates a structured and proportionate approach to model risk management and has operated industry good practice and well-defined disciplines to its credit risk related models for a number of years.
+Model Risk was elevated to a standalone principal risk category in 2020 and is monitored by the Society's Board Risk Committee against bespoke expressions of strategic risk appetite.
 For more detail on the ERMF please see the Board Risk Committee Report on pages 98 to 103 of the Annual Report and Accounts.